Fair Debt Collection Practices Act: 5 Protections To Know

 The Fair Debt Collection Practices Act (FDCPA) is federal law that protects the rights of consumers when third-party debt collection agencies come calling.
 FDCPA violations include harassment, threats and misleading information, and debt collectors can land in legal hot water if they trespass your rights.

 What is the Fair Debt Collection Practices Act?

-The Fair Debt Collection Practices Act (FDCPA) prohibits abusive, deceptive or unfair debt collection practices by third-party debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) prohibits abusive, deceptive or unfair debt collection practices by a third-party debt collection agency.
 This law applies to agencies collecting debts on behalf of creditors, not the creditors themselves.

 Enacted in 1978, the FDCPA notes that aggressive debt collection practices — like repeated calls to a consumer’s home, workplace and friends — can cause bankruptcies, job loss and other detrimental effects on consumers.

 If a third-party debt collector violates the FDCPA, a consumer can report the company and file a lawsuit against them.
 Damages for violating the FDCPA can be up to $1,000 per incident.

 How to report a debt collector for harassment

 If you believe a debt collector is harassing you, there are several ways you can report FDCPA violations: